 The Best Sex Toy Cleaner

-What if we also told you that you can sanitize your toys using light, with no effort on your part?
+That’s right, you can sanitize your toys without exposing them to any soap or water.
+What if we also told you that you can clean your toys using light with no effort on your part?

 UV-C is part of the UV light spectrum.
-You’ve probably heard of UV rays before when being lectured about sun protection at the beach, or when lamenting over a sunburn or scary looking mole.
+You’ve probably heard of UV rays before when being lectured about sun protection at the beach or when lamenting over a sunburn or scary-looking mole.

 One such ability is the sanitization of objects, with an up to 99% bactericidal efficacy rate.

 How Does UV-C Light Kill Germs?